vunguyen312/deepts/README.md

 ## Examples

-Runnable versions of these examples live in `src/examples/` — run them with `npx tsx src/examples/xor.ts` or `npm run dev` (runs both).

 ### XOR Neural Network
 Below is an example of a small 3-layer neural network trained to solve the XOR problem
 ```typescript